 Mrs. Dittmeier was born in 1956.
 She holds a BSc in Economics from the Wharton School of the University of Pennsylvania (1978).
 She is a statutory auditor, a certified public accountant, a certified internal auditor and a certified risk management assurance professional.
 She was Chief Internal Audit Executive of the Poste Italiane Group between 2002 and 2014.
 Previously, she had gained professional experience with the auditing firm KPMG and the Montedison Group as both financial controller and later Head of Internal Audit.
 She has carried out various professional and academic activities focusing on risk and control governance.
 She was Vice Chair of the Institute of Internal Auditors (IIA) from 2013 to 2014 (director since 2007); Chair of the European Confederation of Institutes of Internal Auditing-ECIIA (2011-2012) and of the Italian Association of Internal Auditors (2004-2010).
-She is currently President of the Statutory Audit Committee of Assicurazioni Generali SpA, Independent Director and Chair of the Risk and Control Committee of Autogrill SpA, Independent Director and Chair of the Risk and Control Committee of Italmobiliare SpA and Member of the Audit Committee of Ferrero International S.A.
+Furthermore, she served as Independent Director and Chair of the Risk and Control Committee of Autogrill SpA, as well as Independent Director and Chair of the Risk and Control Committee of Italmobiliare SpA.
+She is currently President of the Statutory Audit Committee of Assicurazioni Generali SpA and Member of the Audit Committee of Ferrero International S.A.
 She has been a Member of the Board of Directors of the Issuer since January 2017.

-Spyridon-Stavros A. Mavrogalos-Fotis, Non-Executive Director in accordance with Greek Law 3864/2010
+Spyridon-Stavros A. Mavrogalos-Fotis, Non-Executive Director in accordance with Greek law 3864/2010